fastapi/sqlmodel/docs/tutorial/where.md

 These additional keywords with some sections like `WHERE` and `FROM` that go after `SELECT` (or others) have a technical name, they are called **clauses**.

-There are others clauses too, with their own SQL keywords.
+There are other clauses too, with their own SQL keywords.

 I won't use the term **clause** too much here, but it's good for you to know it as it will probably show up in other tutorials you could study later. 🤓